chegmarco1989/brainimmo/README.md

 ```

 # VERY IMPORTANT:
-To access or use API, just try if with Postman (https://www.postman.com/) using this endpoint:
+To access or use API, just try it with Postman (https://www.postman.com/) using this endpoint:

 ```
 http://localhost:8000/api/posts